jkersLab/todo/README.md

-Todo app using Flash and sqlite
+Todo app using Flask and sqlite